 .
 If you need a wide viewing angle and want an LED, you are better off with an LG TV.
 Of course, plasma will have an even higher viewing angle, but entry level models have a lot of reflection.

 Nov 18, 2013

 I find your site to be very informative, so thank you for that.
 I'm wondering why you don't have a section on vertical/horizontal banding, or the so-called "DSE"?
-It would be useful to know which sets suffer more from this, and which less (or possibly even none, if such a set exists).
+It would be useful to know which sets suffer more from this, and which ones less so (or possibly even not at all, if such a set exists).